Rerun a command when files change

 A pretty common programming workflow: make a change, save a file, rebuild the app.
 When I’m writing JavaScript, if whatever tool I’m working with doesn’t support this on its own, I usually reach for nodemon.
 When I’m writing something else, like Go, I usually… uh, just restart manually every time I make a change.

-Well, not anymore: there’s an awesome little command line tool called entr that I learned about from Julia Evans’ blog.
+that I learned about from Julia Evans’ blog.
 It’s not installed by default on macOS, but it’s available on Homebrew.

-The TL;DR is that you take a list of files to watch and pipe it to entr plus some command, and entr will rerun that command whenever one of those files changes.
+will rerun that command whenever one of those files changes.
 Like if you want to rerun tests when your files change:

-find . -name *.ts | entr npm test
+find . -name "*.ts"" | entr npm test

-A useful command to use in combination is git ls-files , which lists all the files that git is tracking:
+A useful command to use in combination is git ls-files

-find . -name *.ts | entr npm test
+git ls-files | entr npm test

-The -r option will make it restart long-running tasks, which is perfect for webservers:
+option will make it restart long-running tasks, which is perfect for webservers:

 git ls-files | entr -r node server.js

-There’s also the -c option, which will clear the screen every time it reruns:
+option, which will clear the screen every time it reruns:

 git ls-files | entr -c tsc --noEmit